jellyfin/jellyfin.org/docs/general/server/plugins/index.md

 [![Contributors](https://img.shields.io/github/contributors/jellyfin/jellyfin-plugin-playbackreporting.svg)](https://github.com/jellyfin/jellyfin-plugin-playbackreporting)
 [![License](https://img.shields.io/github/license/jellyfin/jellyfin-plugin-playbackreporting.svg)](https://github.com/jellyfin/jellyfin-plugin-playbackreporting)

-Collect and show user playback statistics, such as total time watched, media watched, time of day watched and time of week watched.
-Can keep information for as long as you want, or can cull older information automatically.
+Collect and show user playback statistics, such as total time watched, media watched, time of day watched, and time of week watched.
+Can keep information for as long as you want or can cull older information automatically.
 Also allows you to manually query the data collected so you can generate your own reports.

 **Links:**